 The market is dominated by sonic toothbrushes, notably those from the largest household brands.

-At the time of writing we couldn't find any of these brushes available with UK retailers, but we did see all of them available on eBay — you can check them out on the following links:
+At the time of writing, I couldn't find any of these brushes available with UK retailers.

 If you're not specifically looking for ultrasonic, but rather a 'standard' electric toothbrush, check out our post that looks at the best sonic toothbrushes.

-To help summarise the key differences of sonic vs ultrasonic toothbrushes, we've put together the infographic below.
+To help summarise the key differences between sonic and ultrasonic toothbrushes, we've put together the following table.